jqnatividad/qsv/README.md

 * `fetch` - enables the `fetch` & `fetchpost` commands.
 * `foreach` - enable `foreach` command (not valid for Windows).
 * `generate` - enable `generate` command.
 * `luau` - enable `luau` command.
-Embeds a [Roblox Luau](https://luau-lang.org) interpreter into qsv.
+Embeds a [Luau](https://luau-lang.org) interpreter into qsv.
+[Luau has type-checking, sandboxing, additional language operators, increased performance & other improvements](https://luau-lang.org/2022/11/04/luau-origins-and-evolution.html) over Lua.
 * `luajit` - enable `luajit` command.
-Embeds a [LuaJIT 2.0](https://luajit.org/luajit.html) interpreter into qsv.
-LuaJIT is a Just-In-Time compiler for the Lua 5.2 language & is thus much faster than Lua.
-Note that the `lua` & `luajit` interpreters are mutually exclusive features.
+Embeds a [LuaJIT](https://luajit.org/luajit.html) interpreter into qsv.
+LuaJIT is a Just-In-Time compiler for the Lua 5.2 language & is thus [faster than Luau](https://luajit.org/performance_x86.html).
+Note that the `luau` & `luajit` interpreters are mutually exclusive features.
 * `python` - enable `py` command.
 Note that qsv will look for the shared library for the Python version (Python 3.6 & above supported) it was compiled against & will abort if the library is not found, even if you're not using the `py` command.
 Check [Python](#python) section for more info.
 * `self_update` - enable self-update engine, checking GitHub for the latest release.
 Note that if you manually built qsv, `self-update` will only check for new releases.
 It will NOT offer the choice to update itself to the prebuilt binaries published on GitHub.
 You need not worry that your manually built qsv will be overwritten by a self-update.